problemxl/Ontario-COVID-Scholastic-Impact-Analysis/README.md

 This section provides a detailed level summary view of the components employed by Hedgehog and its sequential flow.

 #### Blob Storage
 A storage account was created to store EQAO and Ontario Covid-19 data.
-The development environment employed a hot storage tier to support frequent file access needs..
+The development environment employed a hot storage tier to support frequent file access needs.
 In production, the data needs to be access infrequently allowing the more cost-effective cold storage tier to be used.
 #### Azure Data Factory
 Azure Data Factory has the following workflow
 - Datasets